 - Transfer of IP you developed at your current institution requires a Material Transfer Agreement (MTA; contact office: Office of Grants and Contracts).

-- Your own IP that has been licensed to a company, but which you wish to continue to use in your non-commercial research: the UVA Patent Foundation will work on a license to/from UVA.
+- Your own IP that has been licensed to a company, but which you wish to continue to use in your non-commercial research: the UVA Licensing and Ventures Group will work on a license to/from UVA.

 - IP that has been partially developed at your current institution, but will continue to be developed at your new institution: same contacts as above; the two institutions will negotiate sharing of ownership and license income from existing vs. future IP.

 - IP that you previously had received under MTA, and wish to move to your new institution: your new institution should request these materials from the original source, rather than effecting a secondary transfer.
 Make a list of the materials that you wish to transfer, their originating institutions and contact investigators, and work with SOM Grants and Contracts and the technology office at your other institution to negotiate new MTAs.

 An excellent resource for managing one's career and research group: "Making the Right Moves," published by The Burroughs Wellcome Fund and The Howard Hughes Medical Institute, covers negotiating one's employment contract, the structure of academic institutions, staffing a research group, time and project management, etc. A must-read for postdoctoral fellows and young faculty.

 UVA research core facilities.
 The School of Medicine supports several state-of-the-art core facilities for its investigators.
 A portion of the operating budget for each is obtained from the School of Medicine ; the remainder is generated by user fees.
 These facilities are overseen by Jay W. Fox, PhD (Associate Dean for Research Infrastructure) and the Office of Research Core Administration, and include: